techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 Call queues are waiting areas for callers.
 For situations where callers need to reach someone with a particular specialty--such as sales or service--rather than a specific person, you can use Call queues to connect callers to the group of agents who can assist them.
 Callers are put on hold until an agent assigned to the queue is available to take their call.

-Used together, Auto attendants and Call queues can easily route callers to the appropriate person or department in your organization.
+When Auto attendants and Call queues are used together, they can easily route callers to the appropriate person or department in your organization.

 ## Auto attendants